simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

-Flag any tagged type declaration that has more than N user-defined primitive operations (counting both inherited and not overridden and explicitly declared, not counting predefined operators), Do not flag type declarations that are completions of private type or extension declarations.
+Flag any tagged type declaration that has more than N user-defined primitive operations (counting both inherited and not overridden and explicitly declared, not counting predefined operators).
+Do not flag type declarations that are completions of private type or extension declarations.